Foundation FundsFoundation Funds jbarber32 Fri, 06/08/2012 - 14:36

 The Board of Regents (BOR) has delegated the acceptance of gifts of property (equipment and in-kind contributions) to the President of the Institute who has in turn delegated that responsibility to the Executive Vice President for Administration and Finance.

 Donations of in-kind gifts, such as instructional and research equipment, library books, and other library materials, should be made to the Georgia Institute of Technology.
-The department receiving the gift is responsible for forwarding the gift information to Office of Development’s Gift Accounting Office using
+The department receiving the gift is responsible for forwarding the gift information to Office of Development’s Gift Accounting Office using the In-kind Gift Report Form.

 The Office of Development’s Gift Accounting Office will record the gift information in their database, acknowledge the gift and forward the gift information to the Business Office and the Capital Asset Accounting Services for recording in their database.
 The department/campus unit receiving the gift is responsible for ensuring that the entire gift pledged is actually received.
 If, for some reason, a portion of the gift is not received, the department should notify Office of Development’s Gift Accounting Office and Accounting Services so that inventory valuation records may be updated reflecting the revised value of the gift.
 Accounting Services will notify the President's Office, Administration and Finance.